cherylberger/School_District_Analysis/README.md

 ### Combine the data into a new merged DataFrame and display the results
 ####        'school_data_complete_df = pd.merge(student_data_df, school_data_df, how="left", on=["school_name", "school_name"])'
 ####        'school_data_complete_df.head()'
-### The new dataset contains all 39170 rows and 11 columns of data
+### The new dataset contains all 39170 rows and 11 columns of data but results for reading and math scores for 9th grade at Thomas High School are listed as NaN
 ####        ![image](https://user-images.githubusercontent.com/94234511/147896450-d1f8a109-cf19-4f2e-ba25-bde8e1068f0f.png)

 ### Create a district summary DataFrame to display the revised analysis